F-16 training coalition: F-16 supplied to Ukraine

-On 17 August, the United States approved the donation of F-16 fighters to Ukraine from Denmark and the Netherlands.
+On 17 August 2023, the United States approved the donation of F-16 fighters to Ukraine from Denmark and the Netherlands.
 The two countries subsequently announced their intention to supply Ukraine with 19 and 42 aircraft, respectively.

+Norway had also announced its intention to donate F-16s to Ukraine in 25 August 2023, however, no numbers had been revealed.
+On 11 October, it was announced that Belgium will supply an undisclosed number of F-16 fighters to Ukraine.

 The first batch of 18 F-16s from the Netherlands was announced on 22 December 2023.
-The aircraft might be delivered in the first half of 2024 according to Ukrainian Foreign Minister Dmytro Kuleba.
-Norway has also announced its intention to donate F-16s to Ukraine, however, no numbers have been revealed yet.
+The aircraft were speculated to be delivered in the first half of 2024 according to Ukrainian Foreign Minister Dmytro Kuleba.

-On 11 October, it was announced that Belgium will supply an undisclosed number of F-16 fighters to Ukraine.

-According to the Danish Defense Minister, Ukraine was set to receive the first F-16s in the summer of 2024 if the preparations proceed accordingly.
-A previous statement by the Lithuanian Defense Minister Arvydas Anušauskas and an unnamed official, said that Ukraine could receive the first airplanes around June.
+According to the Danish Defence Minister, Ukraine was set to receive the first F-16s in the summer of 2024, if the preparations proceeded accordingly.
+A previous statement by the Lithuanian Defence Minister Arvydas Anušauskas and an unnamed official, said that Ukraine could receive the first airplanes around June.
 This statement, although not officially confirmed, was not dismissed by Yurii Ihnat, the spokesman of the Ukrainian Air Force.

-On 31 July, it has been reported that a small number of F-16s arrived in Ukraine and had already flown their first combat missions in an air defense role.
+On 31 July 2024, it has been reported that a small number of F-16s arrived in Ukraine and had already flown their first combat missions in an air defence role.
 A report given by The Economist further added that Ukraine received a total of ten F-16s in the first batch and by the end of the year 20 F-16s should be in Ukrainian service with the rest of the aircraft delivered in 2025.
+In May 2025, the last F-16s, of the in total 24 donated by the Netherlands, flew over to Ukraine.
 On 4 August, President Zelenskyy presented the F-16s in Ukrainian service during a ceremony held at an unnamed base.
 The country which donated these jets was also not disclosed.

 In an interview given earlier, in June, the head of the Ukrainian Air Force Sergiy Holubtsov stated that some Ukrainian F-16s will also be stored outside the country, likely in Poland and Romania, when in need of repairs and be kept as a reserve.